TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 The final bundler provided through jsbundling-rails is webpack which is a static module bundler that uses an entry point within your application to create a dependency graph that then combines every module your project needs into one or more bundles to be used by your application.

 Now that you have been introduced into the bundlers provided through jsbundling-rails let's go into setting it up.
+But before that, go install [Yarn using Corepack](https://yarnpkg.com/getting-started/install) first to get things up and running.

 ### Using yarn build watch